Study climate change law and policy

 This course will equip students with the fundamentals of international climate change law and policy.
 Students will learn to critically assess environmental economics theory and its application to climate change policy, including the use of market-based policy approaches such as environmental taxes and emissions trading.

 LAWS6038 is an online course available to students enrolled in the Master of Environmental Law, the Master of Laws (LLM), the Juris Doctor / Graduate Diploma in Legal Practice, the Master of Social Change and Development, and the Master of Disaster Resilience and Sustainable Development.

 Non-award students and cross-institutional students can also enrol in LAWS6038 and take advantage of its innovative interdisciplinary and international approach.

-The course provides students with advanced and specialized knowledge of the evolution and architecture of the international climate regime, including the 1992 United Nations Framework Convention on Climate Change (UNFCCC), the 1997 Kyoto Protocol, the 2009 Copenhagen Accord and the 2015 Paris Agreement.
+The course provides students with advanced and specialised knowledge of the evolution and architecture of the international climate regime, including the 1992 United Nations Framework Convention on Climate Change (UNFCCC), the 1997 Kyoto Protocol, the 2009 Copenhagen Accord and the 2015 Paris Agreement.
 The course critically assesses environmental economics theory and its application to climate change policy.
 A special focus is given to the use of market-based policy instruments such as environmental taxes and emissions trading.
 Based on a law and economics approach, students learn to examine and evaluate different approaches to domestic implementations of international climate policy obligations through case studies on carbon pricing in Australia, the EU, North America and Japan.
 Students are also exposed to a range of controversial debates, reflecting the highly politicised nature of international and domestic climate change law, and learn about the political barriers to sustainable climate policy.

 LAWS5043 International Study Experience in Japan - January 2020